TrustedComputingGroup/pandoc/sample1.md

 # Introduction

-Draft specification, with a list of tables.
+Draft specification, with a list of tables and a list of figures.

+> Informative!

+> Informative text 2: here is a block of
+> informative text.

 ## Details